MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMComputerAssociation.md

 ```

 ## DESCRIPTION
-The **Remove-CMComputerAssociation** cmdlet deletes a computer association from Microsoft System Center Configuration Manager.
+The **Remove-CMComputerAssociation** cmdlet deletes a computer association from Configuration Manager.
 You can specify the association to remove by specifying both computers in the association or by specifying the association ID, or you can use the **Get-CMComputerAssociation** cmdlet to get an association to remove.

 > [!NOTE]